portlandcodeschool/primer/_posts/assignments/2015-03-09-02-create-your-notebook.md

 Part 4 - Fancy Header
 ----------------------------------

-In this section, you create an oh-so-trendy "sticky nav" element.
+In this section, you create an oh-so-trendy "fixed nav" element.

 ### Steps